 Furthermore, “fake” photos will be removed from Explore and Hashtag pages and automatically be flagged in future posts.

-Harriman adds, “It will be interesting to see how far this new feature will go.
+Harriman adds, “It will be interesting to see how far this new feature that flags fake photos will go.
 As much as I love to differentiate between real and photoshop, I have also immense respect for digital art and don’t want to click through pop-ups to view it.”